Graph distances of continuum long-range percolation: Introduction

 for certain constants $\beta$ and $s$.
 One way of measuring distances is to use the graph-theoretical distance defined as the minimal number of edges used in a path connecting an arbitrary pair of nodes.

-Extending the work of Benjamini and Berger \cite{BenBer} the authors in \cite{CGS} studied the distance scaling of long-range percolation on finite boxes under the assumption that nearest neighbor edges are present almost surely.
+Extending the work of \cite{BenBer} the authors in \cite{CGS} studied the distance scaling of long-range percolation on finite boxes under the assumption that nearest neighbor edges are present almost surely.
 In particular, their results have revealed four distinct regimes of behavior, namely $s=d$, $d < s < 2d$, $s=2d$ and $s >2d$.

 In this contribution we focus on a continuous analogue of long-range percolation on $\mathbb{Z}^d$, the main and crucial difference being that the node set is randomly scattered over $\rd$ as the realization $\mathcal{P}$ of a homogeneous Poisson point process.
-Such a model has been first rigorously studied in \cite{Penrose} and further investigated in \cite{Last, Soen}, where it is termed as the \textit{random connection model}.
-Given a realization of $\mathcal{P}$ in the random connection model an edge between two nodes $x,y \in \mathcal{P}$ is present with some probability $g(x-y)$ only depending on the distance $\| x-y \|$.
+One on the first papers which rigorously studied such a model is \cite{Penrose}.
+See \cite{Last, Soen} and references therein for recent results on the \textit{random connection model}.
+Given a realization of $\mathcal{P}$ in the random connection model an edge between two nodes $x,y \in \mathcal{P}$ is present with some probability $g(x-y)$ only depending on the Euclidean distance $\| x-y \|$.
 Under some integrability conditions on the function $g$, see \cite[p.
-536]{Penrose}, the random connection model has the specific feature that the occurence of percolation only depends on the intensity constant of $\mathcal{P}$.
+536]{Penrose}, the random connection model has the specific feature that the occurrence of percolation, i.e. existence of an infinite cluster, only depends on the intensity constant of $\mathcal{P}$.
 Thus, percolation may occur for edge probabilities under which there is no percolation in classical long-range percolation on $\zd$.
 Following and motivated by discrete long-range percolation in this paper we mainly consider the case